+Total distributions per share do not sum due to rounding.
 Total returns for periods of less than one year are not annualized.

 Total returns do not reflect charges attributable to your insurance company's separate account.
 Inclusion of these charges would reduce the total returns shown.

 Total returns would have been lower if certain expenses had not been reduced during the applicable periods shown.